TimFinucane/Ainur/readme.md

 ```

 ## Usage
-To run Ainur from command line, all that is needed if the Ainur jar file and a graph file of the graph the application is to be run with in .dot format. (see (dot file specifications)[https://www.graphviz.org/doc/info/lang.html] for more information)
+You can run Ainur from command line/terminal.
+All that is needed is the Ainur jar file and a graph file of the graph the you want to run, in .dot format. (see (dot file specifications)[https://www.graphviz.org/doc/info/lang.html] for more information)

 From a terminal, use the below code snippet to run the application.
 ```